alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

-When they have read this page, the user will:

-- understands if they need a licence or certificate
-- understands how to apply
-- understands who to contact if they have a question
-- understands how long it takes to get a licence
-* understands how much it costs
-* understands what they have to do with it once they have a licence

----
 ##Precursor chemicals

 You may need a licence or follow special rules to export ‘precursor chemicals’ or move them within the EU.